-CESW6364 Church Community Ministries (3 hours) Rivers
+CESW6364 Church Community Ministries (3 hours)

-A special study is made in the development of programs for churches and Baptist Centers with a weekday ministries program.
+A special study is made in the development of weekday programs for churches and faith-based community ministries.
 Emphasis is placed on discovering needs of a community and developing programs to meet these needs as well as the spiritual needs of people.
-Attention is given to church and community surveys in addition to supervision and administration of weekday ministries programs.
+Attention is given to church and community surveys in addition to supervision and administration of weekday ministries.
 Also can be taken as MISS5362.

-CESW6365 Death, Loss, and Grief (3 hours) Bozeman
+CESW6365 Death, Loss, and Grief (3 hours)